How to Practice Recorder With Letter Notes

 Keep Home Practice And Class Practice Aligned

-Students improve faster when the home page and the class page are the same page.
-Instead of sending families to unrelated lyric sheets or screenshots, reuse the same public song links the student already saw in class.
+Students improve faster when home practice uses the exact melody page they already saw in class.
+Instead of sending families to unrelated lyric sheets or screenshots, reuse the same song links so finger memory and visual memory stay aligned.

 FAQ